iluuu1994/nullsafe-operator-rfc/rfc.md

 ## Proposal

-It is fairly common to only want to call a method or fetch a property on the result of an expression it it is not `null`.
+It is fairly common to only want to call a method or fetch a property on the result of an expression if it is not `null`.
 This is usually done with if statements / ternary expressions and temporary variables.

 ```php
 $bar = $foo !== null ? $foo->bar() : null;